Nima0803/F21DL---Portfolio/README.md

 ### The CW Folder consists of 4 Parts:

-All parts involves exploring different techniques on a subsect of the German Street Sign Recognition Dataset.
+All parts involve exploring different techniques on a subsect of the German Street Sign Recognition Dataset.
 1. Part 1: Data Visualization and Bayes Net
 2. Part 2: Clustering
 3. Part 3: Decision Trees